Science Kits

 Water Analysis

 How healthy is your stream?
-Many schools have a body of water nearby and this kit provides all the equipment needed to test water quality.
-From pH, turbidity, nitrate, and flow to invertebrate (insect) guides and their use as ecological indicators of environmental health.
+Many schools have a body of water nearby and this kit provides everything needed to test and monitor the quality of the water.
+Testing includes pH, turbidity, nitrate levels, and flow rate.
+There are guides for students to identify any invertebrates (insects) in the water as they can also be used as ecological indicators for determination of environmental health.

 Weather Ready